 Arthur Wines is unusual, and potentially unique, in the Australian wine scene.
-Started by Tash Arthur in 2011, Arthur Wines is based in Margaret River, but there’s no cabernet or chardonnay here, rather she focuses on making fortified wines, very much as modern reframings of styles that dominated the market way back in the mist of the early 20th century.
-Today, Arthur Wines produce early drinking red and white styles from their Rosa Glen property, a barrel-aged muscat, as well as a solera tawny blend and an aperitif-style fortified, which are soon to be released.
+Started by Tash Arthur in 2011, Arthur Wines is based in Rosa Glen, Margaret River, but there’s no cabernet or chardonnay there, rather she focuses on making fortified wines, some as modern reframings of styles that dominated the market way back in the mists of the early 20th century, and some as wines pitched to a new demographic.
+Today, Arthur Wines produce aperitif-style fortifieds, with white, red and rosé styles, which are made to serve over ice or be mixed, along with more classic wines, such as a barrel-aged muscat and a solera tawny.

-Arthur began her career as a registered nurse, but an interest in wine eventually diverted her into earning a bachelor’s degree in oenology and viticulture.
+Beginning her career as a registered nurse, an interest in wine eventually diverted Arthur into earning a bachelor’s degree in oenology and viticulture.
 Somewhat against the flow, she developed a deep passion for fortified wines, and a practical apprenticeship both in Rutherglen and Portugal cemented her on the path to making her own range.
 That was all supposed to happen in Rutherglen, but a trip back to her home state saw her meet her future husband, Rob, a third-generation Margaret River farmer.

-Arthur returned to WA to set up on shop on the family farm, working at both McHenry Honen and Amberley Estate while they found their feet.
+Returning to WA to set up on shop on the family farm, Arthur worked at both McHenry Hohnen and Amberley Estate while her and her husband found their feet.
 The Arthur Wines debut release was in 2011, with friends and family pitching in.
-“We had a few hiccups especially in the labelling department which meant we had to re-apply all the neck ties on our first run.
+“We had a few hiccups especially in the labelling department which meant we had to reapply all the neck ties on our first run.
 But we learn as we go and improve what we do each time.
 We completed our winery build in 2013 which made it so much easier as our first bub arrived just before the fruit did in that year.”